Welcome to Sage Alpha Gal

 Alpha-gal syndrome is a food allergy to meat, dairy, and other products made from mammals like cows, pigs, and sheep.
 It is also known as alpha-gal allergy, red meat allergy, or tick bite meat allergy.

 In the United States, alpha-gal syndrome is most commonly caused by a bite from the lone star tick.
 Easily identified by a white dot on its back (female) or white spots around the edge of its body (male), this little bloodsucker is carried by deer in the eastern and south-central regions of the US.
-In Europe, Australia, and Asia, the alpha gal molecule has been found in different species of ticks including the castor bean tick, kangaroo tick, and Asian longhorn tick.
+In Europe, Australia, and Asia, the alpha gal molecule has been found in different species of ticks including the castor bean tick, kangaroo tick, and Asian longhorned tick.

 When one of these nasty little buggers bites you, it injects a sugar molecule called alpha-gal into your body.
 In some people, this unfortunate incident results in an allergic reaction after consuming beef, pork, lamb, dairy, gelatin, collagen, or other mammalian products.
 An allergic reaction to alpha-gal can vary from annoyingly uncomfortable to life threatening.